miladabd/miladabd.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: University of Maryland.
-Math and ML.
+description: Math and ML.
+Trying to understand neural networks better.

 profile:
   align: right